 - Finnish Business and Policy Forum (EVA)

-attitudes, economic policy, environmental policy, fiscal policy, government policy, occupational life, parliamentary elections, political persuasion, politics, social and welfare policy, taxation
+attitudes, economic policy, environment policy, fiscal policy, government policy, occupational life, parliamentary elections, political allegiance, politics, taxation, welfare policy

 The main themes of this survey were social welfare policy, taxation, political lobbying and influence, policies of the future government, candidate choice in the forthcoming parliamentary elections, and options for lengthening working lives in Finland.